-There will be multiple choice, short answer and case type problems on both the midterm and final exam.
+The in class test and midterm examination will be short answer and mini case problems There will be multiple choice, short answer and case type problems on the final exam.
 The Midterm examination will cover material studied up to and including week 6.
 The Final examination will cover material for the entire course.